Craco

-Craco is a ghost town and comune in the province of Matera, in the southern Italian region of Basilicata.
-It was abandoned towards the end of the 20th century, due to faulty pipe work that was thought to have failed, causing the town to be abandoned due to a land slide.
-The abandonment has made Craco a tourist attraction and a popular filming location.
+Craco is a ghost town and comune in the southern Italian region of Basilicata, abandoned after the 1980 Irpinia earthquake.
+It is a tourist attraction and a popular filming location.
 In 2010, Craco was included in the watch list of the World Monuments Fund.

 Geography

-Craco is about 40 km inland from the Gulf of Taranto.
+Craco is about 40 km inland from the Gulf of Taranto in the province of Matera.
 The town was built on a very steep summit for defensive reasons, giving it a striking appearance and distinguishing it from the surrounding land.
 The centre, built on the highest side of the town, faces a ridge which runs steeply to the southwest, where newer buildings exist.
 The town sits atop a 400 m cliff that overlooks the Cavone River valley.
 Throughout the area are many vegetation-less mounds called calanchi (badlands) formed by intensive erosion.